Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Discussion and Conclusion

 Fourth, our results highlight the importance of the data distribution the models are trained on for cognitive modelling.
 Using a training/validation/test split is not a plausible mechanism for training cognitive models: after all, we usually encounter high frequency (seen) words, with the occasional low frequency (possibly unseen) word interspersed in-between.
 FIDDL (frequency-informed DDL) therefore has a much more plausible learning setup: it is trained on the full token distribution.
 By calculating the model's accuracy across all words in the dataset we get a more realistic picture of how the model would fare with a real-world distribution of tokens \citep[see also][for a discussion of token-based accuracy calculations]{Heitmeier:Chuang:Axen:Baayen:2022}.
 Surprisingly, this accuracy is very high (97\% and 87\% for Dutch and English respectively) even though the model saw 40\% of the words in the English and 9\% of the words in the Dutch dataset only 10 times or fewer.
 Such a setup also quells concerns about the performance of computational models on held-out data \citep{pinker2002past}.
-Humans are able generalise to unseen data, but in reality, word distributions are skewed towards high frequency words.
+Humans are able to generalise to unseen data, but in reality, word distributions are skewed towards high frequency words.
 Evidently, both humans and FIDDL perform excellently in such a setting.
-Moreover, these results once again highlight the importance of training models of lexical processing in a frequency-informed way when one is interested in a usage-based analysis of the data.
+Nonetheless, one might argue that particularly in languages with rich morphology such as Finnish, speakers may still need to generalise to low frequency unseen word forms regularly.
+As shown by \citet{NikolaevJoensuu} for a set of some 50,000 Finnish inflected nouns, EL can already perform very well on both training data and held-out low-frequency words.
+To address this question with further precision, a natural next step is to evaluate performance of FIDDL on these and similar data sets.
+In any case, these results once again highlight the importance of training models of lexical processing in a frequency-informed way when one is interested in a usage-based analysis of the data.
 The frequency-informed FIDDL and FIL models by far outperform their non-frequency informed counterparts when predicting average reaction times in the BLP and DLP.

 To summarise, researchers interested in modelling a language system or behavioural data with the DLM may well profit from using DDL when they are working with a particularly large, diverse dataset which LDL struggles with and/or when they require a higher mapping accuracy for their modelling task.
 However, they should be aware that using DDL may not necessarily improve the model's ability to predict behavioural data (unless trained in a frequency-informed way) and that DDL is costly: it requires experimenting with a number of hyperparameters as well as significantly more computational resources and training times.